JohnsonIvan/LifeLog/README.md

 Documentation can be found online: https://life-log-server.readthedocs.io/en/master/

-# Development

-To setup a new development environment, run the `./Scripts/setup_dev.bash` script.
-This script will use `pacman` to install dependencies to your host, then setup a python virtual environment ("venv") and install further python dependencies there.

-To run the test suite, run the `Scripts/test.bash` script.

 # Installation

 Run `Scripts/deploy.bash`.
 This will generate a python package and install it and any other necessary files for running LLS.

+# Development

+## Setup

+Run this when setting up a new development environment:

+    ./Scripts/setup_dev.bash

+This script will use `pacman` to install dependencies to your host, then setup a python virtual environment ("venv") and install further python dependencies there.

+## Basic Developer Workflow

+Use this to run the server; it will automatically restart the server after you modify any files:

+    ./Scripts/flask.bash run

+Then you can use a REST client of your choice to actually call LLS's endpoints.
+For example:

+* Graphical tools:

+    * insomnia

+    * postman

+* CLI:

+    * httpie

+        $ http POST '127.0.0.1:5000/api/v1/weight/entry?datetime=1671905744&weight=100&units=kilograms' token:dev-key

+        HTTP/1.1 201 CREATED
+        Connection: close
+        Content-Length: 36
+        Content-Type: text/html; charset=utf-8
+        Date: Sat, 24 Dec 2022 18:21:57 GMT
+        Server: Werkzeug/2.2.2 Python/3.10.8

+        c15ccf2c-6938-41c8-897d-ce686d997f0a

+    * You could also use standard Linux commands, but they aren't optimized for this usecase; they have a steeper learning curve and typically require more typing:

+        * curl

+            $ curl -i -X POST --header token:dev-key '127.0.0.1:5000/api/v1/weight/entry?datetime=1671905744&weight=100&units=kilograms'
+            HTTP/1.1 201 CREATED
+            Server: Werkzeug/2.2.2 Python/3.10.8
+            Date: Sat, 24 Dec 2022 18:17:03 GMT
+            Content-Type: text/html; charset=utf-8
+            Content-Length: 36
+            Connection: close

+            65727f6e-09c1-452d-8663-a9edd4a589cc

+        * wget

+            $ wget --method=POST '127.0.0.1:5000/api/v1/weight/entry?datetime=1671905744&weight=100&units=kilograms' --header=token:dev-key -qO -
+            4e2c2321-c578-48d6-8221-3d2e523a14f3

+## Automated Tests

+    Scripts/test.bash